 Lunch time: Children are supported by our staff who know the children well.
 Several clubs run including Lunch/Colouring Club.
-We also have a team of trained older children who act as 'buddies' and support the younger children as well as Sports Crew and Young Pioneers who run a wide range of activities.
+We also have a team of trained older children who act as 'buddies' and support the younger children as well as Sports Crew and Well-Being Ambassadors who run a wide range of activities.

 Good table manners, respect and courtesy are expected throughout the school including break times.
+Golden tokens are awarded staff for outstanding courteous acts!

-School Dinner: Our meals are provided by Surrey's 'Twelve 15' and are cooked freshly on the premises in our own kitchen and are paid for via a Parentpay online account.
-A letter will be sent to you in due course with details of how to set this up.
+School Lunch: Our meals are provided by Surrey's 'Twelve 15' and are cooked freshly on the premises in our own kitchen.
+Lunches are paid for via a Parentpay online account.
 Reception and KS1 children are all eligible to have a school lunch provided.

-On-line accounts MUST be in credit, with the catering company, on the day the child requests a lunch as they are cooked to order.
-If your child has special dietary needs the catering staff will cater for them accordingly.
+Our catering staff will cater for any special dietary needs (a form is available to complete).
 To ensure a balanced diet, children are encouraged to eat at least half of everything offered for their school meal.

 Packed lunch: We assume your child's packed lunch will contain the quantity of food you consider appropriate and therefore expect them to eat what you have provided.
 For your child's sake therefore, please do not pack too much or include things they do not like.
-Opportunities to eat outside are optional and weather dependent for the older children.

 Claygate Primary School holds Healthy Schools status.
-Packed lunches should provide a balanced, healthy diet.
+Packed lunches should provide a balanced, healthy diet (fizzy drinks, sweets and chocolate bars are not allowed).

-- sweets and chocolate bars are not allowed - fizzy drinks, cans and glass bottles are not allowed - we are a nut free zone as some staff and children have very serious allergies.
-This includes satay sauces and dressings, some snack pots, cereal bars and chocolate spreads
+CPS is a Nut Free Zone as staff and children may have very serious allergies.
+This includes sesame, pesto, satay sauces, some snack pots, cereal bars and chocolate spreads

-Free School Meals / Pupil Premium: If you think your child may be entitled to Free School Meals or has a special dietary requirement please complete the relevant forms or speak to the Office Team.
-Eligibility releases funds from the Government for the school.

-The school provides additional support for these pupils including discounted residential trips.
+Free School Meals / Pupil Premium: If you think your child may be entitled to Free School Meals please complete the relevant form or speak to the Office Team.
+Eligibility for Free School Meals also provides additional support including discounted residential trips.

-Ending the day.
-The school gates open at 3.10am and close at 4.00pm.
+End of the day: The school gates open at 3.10am and close at 3.25pm to maintain site security.